kognifai/Galore/SDK-documentation/casestudy.md

 number of measurements.

-The time series viewer (A general tool used to explore galore timeseries) relies heavily on this to provide a smooth interactive user experience with fast interactive zooming.
+The time series viewer (A general tool used to explore galore time series) relies heavily on this to provide a smooth interactive user experience with fast interactive zooming.